-Intravenous (IV) therapy, also known as a Myers’ Cocktail, is a treatment option for a variety of different pain syndromes such as fibromyalgia, neuropathic pain, phantom limb pain, post-herpetic neuralgia, complex regional pain syndromes (CRPS), diabetic neuropathy, and central pain related to stroke or spinal cord injuries.
+Complete Neurological Care provides intravenous (IV) therapy, also known as a Myers’ Cocktail, as a treatment option for a variety of different pain syndromes such as fibromyalgia, neuropathic pain, phantom limb pain, post-herpetic neuralgia, complex regional pain syndromes (CRPS), diabetic neuropathy, and central pain related to stroke or spinal cord injuries.
 The medication infusions can also be used for special occasions for treatment of severe depression and refractory headaches.
 Contact us for IV vitamin therapy today.

 Did you know migraine headaches are responsible for about one-third of the 5 million annual emergency department visits for headaches in the U.S.?

 IV therapy was first introduced as a treatment for pain in 1963 using lidocaine.
 Since then, several studies using different medications have shown benefit in treating patients with chronic pain.
 The goal of IV therapy is to substantially decrease your level of pain and make you more functional over time.

 Your physician will select the appropriate medication and dose to be used in the IV infusion depending on your diagnosis and type of pain you are experiencing.
 An intravenous catheter will be placed in your arm or hand while medications are infused over a standardized amount of time (40 minutes).
 You will be monitored throughout the entire infusion period.

 With IV administration, a thin plastic tube called an IV catheter is inserted into your vein.
 The catheter allows your healthcare provider to give multiple safe doses of medication without poking a needle each time.

 - IV Therapy For Headaches: We use IV therapy to eliminate refractory headaches or migraines.
 The IV drugs used may consist of magnesium, steroids, Keppra, Depakote, or Toradol.

 - IV Vitamin Therapy: Multi-Vitamin infusions used intravenously helps address chronic fatigue syndrome, improve energy levels, and reduce symptoms of fatigue.